mantidproject/mantid/docs/source/release/v4.2.0/framework.rst

 Instrument Definition Files
 ---------------------------
 * A definition file for the NEAT instrument at HZB as been added along with an entry in the facilities file.
+* The PEARL IDF has been updated with corrections to the instrument flight path and monitor distances.

 Data Objects
 ------------